DCC-EX/EX-SensorCAM/README.md

 ## Software
-(1) First, please install necessary libraries and set-up Arduino IDE following the Software Preparation section of the following tutrial.
+1. First, please install necessary libraries and set-up Arduino IDE following the Software Preparation section of the following tutrial.
 * https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/

-(2) Download sketch
+2. Download sketch
+   Download the sketches from the repository here.

+4. Change WiFi SSID and Password
-(3) Change WiFi SSID and Password
+   Change WiFi SSID and Password to the ones in your network.

 ## Operation
 ### Basic Operation